 S&P 500 Index is a market capitalization-weighted price index composed of 500 widely held common stocks.

-Important Risks: Investing involves risk, including the possible loss of principal. • Foreign investments may be more volatile and less liquid than US investments and are subject to the risk of currency fluctuations and adverse political and economic developments.
-These risks may be greater for investments in emerging markets.
+Important Risks: Investing involves risk, including the possible loss of principal. • Foreign investments may be more volatile and less liquid than US investments and are subject to the risk of currency fluctuations and adverse political, economic and regulatory developments.
+These risks may be greater, and include additional risks, for investments in emerging markets.

 Neither MSCI nor any other party involved in or related to compiling, computing or creating theMSCI data makes any express or implied warranties or representations with respect to suchdata (or the results to be obtained by the use thereof), and all such parties hereby expresslydisclaim all warranties of originality, accuracy, completeness, merchantability or fitness for aparticular purpose with respect to any of such data.
 Without limiting any of the foregoing, inno event shall MSCI, any of its affiliates or any third party involved in or related to compiling,computing or creating the data have any liability for any direct, indirect, special, punitive, consequentialor any other damages (including lost profits) even if notified of the possibility of suchdamages.
 No further distribution or dissemination of the MSCI data is permitted without MSCI’s express written consent.